Final day - English Open Sporting Round-Up

 Well done to all who shot the championship over the week, it was a tough but exciting event.

-A special thanks goes to Barbury Shooting Ground and all their amazing staff.
-Rain or shine all the Barbury team were on hand to make sure the championship ran seamlessly throughout the week.
-They put on an amazing shoot for their first Major Championship which proved an experience for all who joined us.
+A special thanks goes to High Lodge and all their amazing staff.
+Rain or shine all the team were on hand to make sure the championship ran seamlessly throughout the week.
+They put on a fantastic shoot as we have come to expect from the Bidwell/Coppen Team which proved an experience for all who joined us.